0

 He has a bald spot where the top of his head was burned.
 His fingers were badly burned.
 Jerry played baseball one-handed as a kid.
 Yes, he did.
 There were surgeries and rehabilitation and ridicule.

 And now you see the miracle of Jerry.
-The man competes on the Masters track circuit, as if his life depends on it, which it does.
+The man competes on the Masters circuit, as if his life depends on it, which it does.

 He is an established Geezer Jock, through and through.
+Nature or nurture?

 It’s both, of course.
 LeVasseur has it and it is how you make your way through life’s ordeals, instead of curling up, or turning back.
-And as you make your way, you put gratitude ahead of grievance.

 Leave a comment